23 Sep ICT for the Elderly

 The project activities were divided into three Intellectual Outputs:

 O1 – Collection of Best Practices and Open Educational Resources (OERs): the aim of the first output was to collect best practices, which have resulted from other projects, both EU and nationally funded.
-Every partner has collected OERs resulted from other projects.
+Every partner collected OERs resulted from other projects in their countries and beyond.
 Stiftung Digitale Chancen (SDC) lead this output.

 O2 – Training Manual and Online Academy:

-- The resources collected in Output 1 were used to develop the Online Academy which allows participants to study further.
-Ynternet.org Foundation is responsible for the Online Academy.
+-The resources collected in Output 1 were used to develop the Online Academy which allows participants to study further.
+Ynternet.org Foundation was responsible for the Online Academy.

-- In addition to developing the online platform, Output 2 foresees the production of training materials on information technologies to be used during the training.
+-In addition to developing the online platform, Output 2 foresaw the production of training materials on information technologies to be used during the training.
 Simbioza had the task to put together the training manual.

 O3 – Production of recommendations for stakeholders and policy makers: ALL DIGITAL was in charge of the policy recommendations based on the results of piloting activities for further transferability and upscaling of the project results.

-Malta Communication Authority, as a project coordinator, is responsible for the overall project management and quality control.
+Malta Communication Authority, as a project coordinator, was responsible for the overall project management and quality control.

-This project addresses older adults aged 55-75 and over who have minimal or no engagement with digital technology.
+This project addressed older adults aged 55-75 and over who have minimal or no engagement with digital technology.
 They were selected based on a call for applicants.
-The minimum requirements are to be able to speak English, to travel and to be enthusiastic.
+The minimum requirements were to be able to speak English, to travel and to be enthusiastic.
 These participants had the role of project ambassadors during and after the project.

 - Malta Communication Authority, Malta